izaaaqk/readMeGenerator/README.md

 - [Repository Link](#Repository)
 - [GitHub Info](#GitHub)
 ## Installation
-        instal node_modules to run node index.js on your terminal.
+        run npm i to install node modules then run node index.js
 ## Usage
-This will save time when making readme files
+facilitate to the user a readme with out spending a lot of time making one
 ## Licence
-javaScript, node
+javaScript
 ## Contributors
 Isaac Aguirre
 ## Test